edgarloredo/Immersive/Blue Team/Snort/Snort Rules.md

 - ***<>*** bidirectional
 - ***->*** unidirectional
 This is followed by another set of IP addresses and port numbers.
 Standard notation considers the IP and port on the left-hand side of the direction arrow as the Source, and the IP address and port on the direction arrow’s right-hand side as the Destination.

+**General options**

+The remainder of the rule falls within a set of parentheses.
+These options set the metadata element of the rule.
+They are known as key:value pairs and are terminated with a semicolon.
+There are several options here.
+The standard fields are as follows:

+- msg is the message displayed in the log/alert
+- sid is a unique numerical identifier that identifies the rule and has several reserved ranges
+- rev annotates the revision of a rule
+- classtype is used to categorize and group common rules and has many defaults

+**Detection options**

+This is where rules start to get complicated.
+The previous fields were all used for setting metadata and understanding traffic flow.
+This set of key:value pairs instructs the scanning engine to detect specific data within packets.

+**Content**

+The content keyword forms the core of the rule detection.
+It can include text, binary data, or a mixture of the two.
+It is important to keep in mind that content keywords are case-sensitive.

+The following examples are valid content values:

+- ***content: "This is a string of text"***;
+- ***content: "|68 65 6c 6c 6f|"***;
+- ***content: "Hello |77 6f | rld"***;
+- ***content: !"Not this one"***;

+The second example uses the hex values enclosed within a pair of pipes ‘|’.
+The third example uses a mix of text and hex characters.
+The final option shows the use of ‘!’ to perform a negative match.
+Each rule can have multiple content patterns.
+The behavior of the content field is adjustable with the use of modifiers.
+Each content keyword can have several modifiers, and the modifiers will only alter the previous content option.
+There are many modifiers that are observable in the Snort manual: http://manual-snort-org.s3-website-us-east-1.amazonaws.com/node29.html.
+Some common modifiers include:

+- ***nocase***

+This modifier is used for case-insensitive text strings and will not apply to hex values.

+- ***depth***

+This modifier defines how far into a packet the match must be located.
+A depth of six would tell Snort to check the first six bytes of the payload.

+- ***offset***

+This modifier determines where to start searching for a pattern.
+An offset of 20 would tell Snort to check for the content after the first 20 bytes of the payload.

+- ***http_uri***

+This modifier will only match the content field if it appears in the NORMALIZED Request URI field.

+- ***http_stat_code***

+This modifier restricts the search to the extracted Status Code field from an HTTP server response.

+- ***file_data***

+This is a special mode that applies to HTTP and SMTP traffic.
+The Snort engine will search for the content inside HTTP response bodies and decoded MIME attachments in email streams.